play-co/adventuremap/readme.md

 ### Tags

-A node can be tagged, it's possible to define a view for a tag, when a node has a certain tag and the node is visible then the view will be instanciated and shown on the node.
+A node can be tagged, it's possible to define a view for a tag, when a node has a certain tag and the node is visible then the view will be instantiated and shown on the node.
 This feature allows you to show custom items on the map.

 ### AdventureMap class